-This policy describes the responsibilities of staff, faculty, and students at University entities in the city of Albuquerque during an incident.
-Although this policy is specifically designed for Albuquerque, in the event of an emergency at any of the branch campuses or Rio Rancho facilities, main campus Emergency Operations Center personnel are ready to provide support and technical assistance.
-To facilitate this capability, each branch campus shall maintain an Emergency Operations Plan (EOP) as described in Section 3.1. herein.
-Branch campuses shall work with the UNM Emergency Manager to coordinate and integrate their Emergency Operations Plans with the University's EOP.
+This policy describes the responsibilities of staff, faculty, and students at University entities in Albuquerque during an incident.
+Although this policy is specifically designed for the Albuquerque campus, in the event of an emergency at any of the branch campuses or at UNM West, main campus Emergency Operations Center personnel are ready to provide support and technical assistance (see also Section 2.1 below).

-3. Emergency Control
+2. Emergency Control

-3.1.
-Emergency Operations Plan (EOP)
+2.1.
+Emergency Operations Plan

-3.2.
+2.2.
 Emergency Management Committee

-3.4.
+2.3.
 Emergency Operations Center

 Activation of the EOC may occur under any of the following circumstances:

 - the size of the incident requires logistical support beyond that available on-scene;